istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 understand Kubernetes artifacts like pods and service accounts.
 If the system is not Kubernetes-aware, it can monitor only the IP address as the identifier of the source.

-Requirement 3 states that Istio operators must be able to define policies for egress traffic per whole cluster.
+The requirement 3 states that Istio operators must be able to define policies for egress traffic per whole cluster.
 The policies state which external services may be accessed by any pod in the cluster.
 The external services can be identified either by a [Fully qualified domain name](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) of the service, e.g. `www.ibm.com` or by a wildcarded domain, e.g. `*.ibm.com`.
 Only the external services specified may be